-Severity/Magnitude/Extent: This includes information about the severity, magnitude, and extent of a hazard.
+Strength/Magnitude/Extent: This includes information about the strength, magnitude, and extent of a hazard.
 For some hazards, this is accomplished with description of a value on an established scientific scale or measurement system, such as an EF2 tornado on the Enhanced Fujita Scale.
-Severity, magnitude, and extent can also include the speed of onset and the duration of hazard events.
-Describing the severity/magnitude/extent of a hazard is not the same as describing its potential impacts on a community.
-Severity/magnitude/extent defines the characteristics of the hazard regardless of the people and property it affects.
+Strength, magnitude, and extent can also include the speed of onset and the duration of hazard events.
+Describing the strength/magnitude/extent of a hazard is not the same as describing its potential impacts on a community.
+Strength/magnitude/extent defines the characteristics of the hazard regardless of the people and property it affects.